 church, of which she was a member, Tuesday morning at 10 o'clock, Rev.

 J. J. Donnelly, of Victor, officiating.
 Interment in St. Bridget's

 From Ontario County Journal 28 January 1898

 On Saturday, January 22, occurred the death of Patrick Cotter, at

-Mrs. Alfred Hill, on Center street.
+his daughter, Mrs. Alfred Hill, on Center street.
 The

 deceased was born in Cork, Ireland, and was 65 years of age.
 He came to

 this country forty years ago and located in this section.
 Mr. Cotter

 was employed on the Northern Central railroad for over thirty years.